CinSab/Damas/README.md

-# BattleShip
+# SnakeAndStairs
-BattleShip in Java
+Snake and Stairs in Java